1010.00, Use of Force

 13.13.
 Additional Supervisor Reporting Responsibilities.

 13.13.1.
-An on-duty supervisor shall respond to the scene of all negligent or unintentional discharges of a firearm and notify the Detective Division, which will assume investigative responsibility, except at Bureau authorized training events, where no death occurs.
-At training events, as long as no death occurs, the Training Division shall have responsibility for investigating and reporting the negligent discharge.
+An on-duty supervisor shall respond to the scene of all negligent or unintentional discharges of a firearm and notify the Detective Division, which will assume investigative responsibility, except at Bureau authorized training events, where no injury occurs.
+At training events, as long as no injury occurs, the Training Division shall have responsibility for investigating and reporting the negligent discharge.

 13.13.2.
 An on-duty supervisor shall investigate all negligent or unintentional discharges of less lethal weapons and document the incident in an after action report.